PascaleBeier/AntiRobot-Contact-Form/readme.txt

 3. Backend as of 1.0.0

 == Changelog ==
+= 1.7.0

+- Overhauled Options Page
+- Added Option to disable placeholders
+- Tested up to WordPress 4.7.2 and PHP 7.1.1

 = 1.6.0 =

 - Added German and French Translation (Thanks to @PozHonks and @fxbenard)